Written by Karl Perera, MA, DipLC

 Relaxation is so important and it can combat nerves and restore your self-control.
 You CAN learn how to use it to your advantage, to overcome your shyness and become much more confident in any situation!

-How to be Less Shy
+How to Stop Being Shy

 One of the most difficult problems about changing your behaviour is to ignore the comments from others who make fun of you.
 Decide not to listen to them, and if possible spend more time with those who will support you, or seek help from a professional.
 I too have beaten shyness and understand what a serious problem it is!

 Once people think of you as shy, it takes a very long time for them to change their minds.
 Likewise, you need to change your own image of yourself and learn to see yourself as confident.
-The only way to beat shyness is to face situations which make you feel shy.
+The only way to beat shyness is to face situations that make you feel shy.
 So get started today!